 Throw yourself into a protest, or stop and dance with the drummer on the street corner.
 (Don’t forget to tip!)

-No matter where you wind up, you can always hop on the Subway or in a taxi and get yourself back home easily.More Info (click to expand)
+No matter where you wind up, you can always hop on the Subway or in a taxi and get yourself back home easily.More Info (click to show all)

 5. Take the $20 in your pocket and go thrifting